Tuebel/SciGL.jl/README.md

 I try to incorporate existing Julia packages wherever possible.
 The next section contains a list and use cases of the packages.

+For performance, I use *Persistent mapping* and `glGetTextureSubImage` to transfer data between the GPU and CPU.
+These functions require **OpenGL 4.5**, but I set the minimum version to **4.1** to support WSL2.
+It seems like the drivers support the functions nevertheless.

 ## Package Dependencies
 - [CoordinateTransformations](https://github.com/JuliaGeometry/CoordinateTransformations.jl): Representing and chaining transformations like rotations, translations, and perspective transformations.
   [Rotations](https://github.com/JuliaGeometry/Rotations.jl) are handled by the equally named package.